canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-how-to/migrate-kernel-variants.rst

 First, you need to determine which kernel package(s) and version(s) are currently installed on your instance.

-To find the currently booted kernel version:
+Find the currently booted kernel version:

 .. code-block:: bash

    uname -r

-You should see something in a format similar to the following:
+You should see something like:

 .. code-block::

    6.8.0-1051-azure

-This finds which kernel packages are installed if running on Azure:
+Find which kernel packages are installed (assuming azure in this example):

 .. code-block:: bash

    dpkg --list | grep linux-azure | grep ii

-This will output currently installed packages associated to individual kernel versions as well as the kernel package.
-You will see something similar to the following:
+It will output currently installed packages associated to individual kernel versions as well as the kernel package.
+You'll see something like:

 .. code-block::